English

 The significance of Day Count Convention cannot be understated in the realm of finance.
 Here are some key points to consider:

 • Legal Compliance: Many financial contracts specify a Day Count Convention, making it essential for compliance and legal clarity.
+Adhering to the specified convention helps prevent legal ramifications and ensures that all parties are on the same page.

 Types of Day Count Conventions